Reslan-Tinawi/reslan-tinawi.github.io/_posts/2020-05-11-text-classification-using-sklearn-and-nltk.md

 <br>

-These wordclouds show us what are the most frequent words in each class, words like `image`, `file`, `game`, `patient`, and `arab` are useful words for determining the article category, while other words like `one`, `would`, `also`, and `said` are considered as [stopwords](https://en.wikipedia.org/wiki/Stop_words), because they are common across the differnet categories, and they should be removed from the data.
+These word-clouds show us what are the most frequent words in each class, words like `image`, `file`, `game`, `patient`, and `arab` are useful words for determining the article category, while other words like `one`, `would`, `also`, and `said` are considered as [stop-words](https://en.wikipedia.org/wiki/Stop_words), because they are common across the different categories, and they should be removed from the data.

 # Data splitting